alexngyn/portfolio/posts/sports.md

 date: "2025-03-13"
 ---

-I'm a endurance athlete and I hope to complete an Ironman sometime before college.
+I'm a endurance athlete and I my goal is to complete an Half-Ironman before I graduate High School and a Full Ironman before I finish College.

 # Cross Country